shazam/fork/README.md

 retryPerTestCaseQuota  | int                     | 1
 autoGrantPermissions   | boolean                 | true
 poolingStrategy        | PoolingStrategy         | -
+excludedAnnotation     | String                  | (tests with this annotation are excluded)

 `Poolingstrategy` is an object that describes how the device pools are created.
 You can choose **only one** strategy from below: